TAkkerboom/DL2_socratic_models_team_2/blogpost.md

 | LM: FT5-XL (3B)     | 0.81      | 0.78   | 0.78 |

 ### Experiment 2 The Socratic Model
+With the Socratic Model we tested 2 VLMs; CLIP and BLIP and a traditional Computer Visions algorithm from OpenCV.
+These methods are used to get the visual understanding of the image, which is passed to the LLM for solving the puzzle.
 ![image](https://github.com/TAkkerboom/DL2_socratic_models_team_2/assets/131353365/a2f98ac5-a13c-4349-be16-dda4ee6bc6b4)<br> Figure 3.
 SM pipeline using CLiP and BLiP as VLMs.

 [TODO: FILL IN AND DISCUSS RESULTS OF TABLE 2]